CSAT, NPS, CES And Beyond: Turning Customer Experience into Customer Success

 The gist of CSAT is that after a customer receives support, they take a survey that asks questions like “How satisfied are you with this customer support experience?” after which the customer can answer from 1 (irate) to 5 (very satisfied).

-Customers answer CSAT surveys after they’ve had an interaction with your customer support team, meaning this metric has the opportunity to provide extremely specific feedback from your customers.
-It’s up to you to decide what questions to ask, what rating scale to use, and how much of your customer’s time you’re willing to use after you’ve solved their support issue.
+Customers answer customer satisfaction surveys after they’ve had an interaction with your customer support team, meaning this metric has the opportunity to provide extremely specific customer feedback.
+It’s up to you to decide what questions to ask, what rating scale to use, and how much of your customer’s time you’re willing to use after you’ve solved their support issue in these types of customer surveys.

-Once you have a large enough data set of CSAT results from customers interacting with your support team about a specific issue, you can simply average the values of the CSAT scores to see how your support is performing relative to that issue.
+Once you have a large enough data set of CSAT results from customer feedback you’ve received, you can simply average the values of the CSAT scores to see how your support is performing relative to that issue.

 You can also use CSAT to measure customer satisfaction in: